The Top Viruses Threatening Your Devices Today

 3. Always use strong and unique passwords

-4. Scheduling regular backups
+4. Besides, scheduling regular backups

 5. Always secure network and connections before browsing or sharing data